-The Company's effective income tax rate was approximately (16.8)% and 31.1% for the three months ended September 30, 2023 and 2022, respectively.
+The Company's effective income tax rate was approximately (16.8)% 10.6% and 31.1% 15.6% for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
 The Company's effective income tax rate was approximately (1.6)% and 48.5% for the nine months ended September 30, 2023 and 2022, respectively.

-The effective income tax rate for the three months ended September 30, 2023 was lower than the statutory rate primarily due to the impact of permanent tax adjustments related to executive compensation and goodwill impairments.
-The effective income tax rate for the three months ended September 30, 2022 was higher than the statutory rate primarily due to various permanent tax adjustments and a \$0.1 million valuation allowance recorded on a foreign jurisdiction.
+The effective income tax rate benefit for the three months ended September 30, 2023 March 31, 2024 was lower than the statutory rate primarily due to the impact of permanent tax adjustments a favorable discrete item related to executive compensation and goodwill impairments.
+The effective income tax rate for the three months ended September 30, 2022 was higher than the statutory rate primarily due to various permanent tax adjustments and a \$0.1 million valuation allowance recorded on a foreign jurisdiction. stock compensation.

-The effective income tax rate for the nine months ended September 30, 2023 was lower than the statutory rate primarily due to the impact of permanent tax adjustments related to executive compensation and goodwill impairments.
-The effective income tax rate for the nine months ended September 30, 2022 was higher than the statutory rate due primarily to various permanent tax adjustments and a \$0.9 million valuation allowance recorded during the period which was related to a foreign jurisdiction.
+The effective income tax rate for the nine months ended September 30, 2023 was lower than the statutory rate primarily due

+Notes to the impact of permanent tax adjustments related to executive compensation Unaudited Condensed Consolidated Financial Statements

+(tabular dollars and goodwill impairments.
+The effective income tax rate for the nine months ended September 30, 2022 was higher than the statutory rate due primarily to various permanent tax adjustments and a \$0.9 million valuation allowance recorded during the period which was related to a foreign jurisdiction. shares in thousands, except per share data)